manjotmb20/Rdatasets/doc/Stat2Data/rst/BaseballTimes.rst

 Details
 ~~~~~~~

-Data were collected for 15 Major Leage Baseball (MLB) games played on
+Data were collected for 15 Major League Baseball (MLB) games played on
 August 26, 2008.

+This dataset was used in first edition, but updated to BaseballTimes2017
+for the second edition.

 Source
 ~~~~~~